Sinking of MV Conception: Mayday calls and abandoning the boat

 At this time, the captain was transmitting mayday signals; after connecting to the watchstanders at Coast Guard Sector Los Angeles/Long Beach, the captain transmitted "39 POB [people on board].
 I can't breathe.
 39 POB.
 Platts."
 The captain then jumped directly into the ocean from the starboard wing door; since smoke was trailing behind him, several crewmembers thought he was on fire and the second captain followed him into the ocean to assist.
 The first deckhand remembered there was an axe in the wheelhouse just as the captain leapt, but since the captain was the last to leave the wheelhouse, it could not be retrieved.
 Access to the firefighting stations, at the port and starboard exterior sides of the aft end of the saloon, was blocked by the fire.
 Trapped by the fire, the first deckhand and second galleyhand followed the captains into the water; the second galleyhand encouraged the first galleyhand to abandon ship as well, which he was able to do through the port bow gate.

+According to a video recovered by the FBI from victim Patricia Ann Beitzinger's iPhone, by 3:17 am passengers in the lower deck were awake and attempting to escape.

 All five crew members eventually leapt into the ocean from the bow to escape the fire; the second captain, the first deckhand, and the captain retrieved the boat's skiff (an inflatable dinghy) from the stern, and, after retrieving the remaining crew, paddled approximately 200 yd to the only boat moored nearby, the Grape Escape.
 Both the second captain and first deckhand reboarded the stern of Conception, and both were unable to access the lower deck in separate attempts.
 The first deckhand attempted to enter the engine room on the lower deck to start the fire pump, but the space was filled with white/grey smoke.
 The second captain noted the stricken vessel still had power while using the electric winch to lower the skiff from the stern.
 Once the skiff was in the water, the two were commanded by the captain to abandon Conception again.

 The surviving crew put out another mayday alert from the Grape Escape at 3:29 a.m. and the second captain and first deckhand returned to the Conception in the skiff to search for survivors.
 While waiting for aid, small explosions were heard from the Conception, believed by the crew to be caused by the pressurized dive cylinders bursting from the heat of the fire.
 One of the distress calls sent from the Conception initially suggested that at least one individual below deck was awake, as a man's voice was recorded screaming "Mayday!
 Mayday!
 Mayday!
 I can't breathe!"
 However, Glen Fritzler, the owner of Truth Aquatics, clarified the first mayday calls had been made by the captain of the Conception from the wheelhouse before he evacuated from the boat.